Housing Selection & Requirements

 Married

-This exemption requires marriage certificate and the Housing Exemption Application found in the Housing Application.
+This exemption requires the submission of a marriage certificate and the Housing Exemption Application found in the Housing Portal.
 Hartwick College does not offer married/family housing.

 Domestic partnership or Civil Union

-This exemption requires documentation recognized by the state where partnership/union is established and the Housing Exemption Application found in the Housing Application.
+This exemption requires documentation recognized by the state where partnership/union is established and the Housing Exemption Application found in the Housing Portal.
 Hartwick College does not offer married/family housing.

 Supporting dependent children

-This exemption requires dependent birth certificates and the Housing Exemption Application found in the Housing Application.
+This exemption requires dependent birth certificates and the Housing Exemption Application found in the Housing Portal.
 Hartwick College does not offer married/family housing.

 23 years of age or older